Pies

 1

 Non-stick sprays and oils are available in aerosols or pump bottles.
-It forms a layer of vegetable oil between the tin and the pie, so that the two do not stick together.
-However, they may leave residue on the tray when exposed to heat.
+These create a thin layer of vegetable oil between the tin and the pie, ensuring that the two do not adhere.
+While effective, they may leave a residue on the tray when exposed to high heat.
+For optimal results, apply a light coating evenly across the tin's surface.

 2

-If you are making small pies, you can rub some sunflower oil on greaseproof or baking paper, and fold it into the tin.
-Although the pie will stick to this paper, and you will have to tear it off after the cooking, you will at least prevent the mixture from sticking to the tin.
+If you are making small pies, consider rubbing some sunflower oil on greaseproof or baking paper, and folding it into the tin.
+Although the pie will adhere to the paper, and you will have to tear it off after the cooking, this method will prevent the mixture from sticking to the tin itself, making cleanup easier.

 3